pipes-lab/pipes-lab.github.io/news/_posts/2021-05-28-labwebsite.md

 ---
 layout: post
-title: Lab Website Launches
+title: Pipes Website Launches
-author: Andrew Vaughn
+author: Lenore Pipes
-date: 2021-05-28
+date: 2024-09-05
 ---

-We are now launching the new website for the Nielsen Lab.
+We are now launching the new website for the Pipes Lab.
 Have a look around!